ianmenezes22/NQueens/README.md

 -----Argument List---------
-The Python Code takes 4 arguments: arg1 - Backward Tracking algorithms:
+The Python Code takes 4 arguments:
+# arg1 -
+Backward Tracking algorithms:
 		MAC for Maintaining Arc-Consistency
 		FOR for Forward Checking
+# arg2 -
-arg2 - Number of Queens, N (which is equal to the number of rows and columns) arg3 - Name of CFile, which will print the variables, domainns, constraints arg4 - Name of RFile, which will print at most 20 fundamental solutions
+Number of Queens, N (which is equal to the number of rows and columns)
+# arg3 -
+Name of CFile, which will print the variables, domainns, constraints
+# arg4 -
+Name of RFile, which will print at most 20 fundamental solutions

+-----Miscellaneous----------
 All queen variables – Q1, Q2, …Qn are referenced in the code as 0, 1, 2… n-1.

 In the backtracking algorithm, the variable selection is done using the minimum-remaining values (MRV) heuristic.
 Since, we’re finding out all possible solutions and not just one solution, no heuristic is applied to the value ordering and thus, will be taken sequentially from the variable’s domain.